ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/array-list/lessons/007_real_world_applications.md

 - ArrayLists are used in countless real-world applications
 - They excel in scenarios requiring dynamic collections with ordered elements
 - Common applications include UI components, data processing, and game development
+- Performance optimizations like view recycling and spatial partitioning build on ArrayList foundations
 - Consider the access patterns and modification frequency when choosing ArrayLists
 - Alternative data structures might be better for specific use cases